- Search The Registry

 Joel A. Rogers

 Joel Augustus Rogers was born on this date in 1883.
-He was an African American writer, lecturer, anthropologist, historian, journalist, and publisher.
+He was a Black writer, lecturer, anthropologist, historian, journalist, and publisher.

 Rogers' organizational affiliations included the Paris Society of Anthropology, the American Geographical Society, the American Association for the Advancement of Science, and the Academy of Political Science.

 Rogers was the first Black war correspondent.
-He became a scholar unparalleled in assembling information about African people, and probably did more to popularize African history than any single writer of the 20th century.
-Rogers wrote and published at least 16 books and pamphlets covering the entire spectrum of the global African community, from ancient and modern Africa, to Asia, Australia, the South Pacific, Europe, and the Western Hemisphere.
+He became a scholar unparalleled in assembling information about African people and probably did more to popularize African history than any single writer of the 20th century.
+Rogers wrote and published over 16 books and pamphlets covering the entire spectrum of the global African community, from ancient and modern Africa to Asia, Australia, the South Pacific, Europe, and the Western Hemisphere.